quangsonle/Cycle-detection-for-an-undirected-graph/README.md

-# quang_son_le
-cycle detection for an undirected graph:
+# cycle detection for an undirected graph:

 I don't have a Linux machine, so the solution runs on a Windows-based Visual Studio C++ Console.
 It should compile and run without issues using gcc on Linux (a single file, no need for Cmakelist/Makefile :))